 It has a convenient snap closure which allows for a tighter fit around your neck, meaning your head is less likely to bobble around on awkward angles.

 Like so many of this style though, the sheer quantity of material in the back section means you need to play with it to find a comfortable position.
-I found it was good for reading and watching movies, but when I wanted to sleep, I had to turn it sideways so it didn’t push my head forward.
+I found it was good for reading and watching movies, but when I wanted to sleep, I had to turn it around so it didn’t push my head forward.

 The large size and quantity of microbeads also mean it doesn’t compact well, so you’ll need to tie it to the outside of your hand luggage.